Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Detail your transferable skills

-- Note any achievements
+- Be sure to highlight any achievements

 Education:

-- In the list, include your degrees or certifications and the schools that you went to
+- List your degrees or certifications as well as the schools you went to

 Skills: